Jun Märkl, Artistic Advisor

 Jun Märkl

 Jun Märkl is a highly respected interpreter of the core German repertory, and has become known for his refined and idiomatic explorations of the French Impressionists.
-He currently serves as Music Director of the Taiwan Philharmonic (the National Symphony Orchestra), the Malaysian Philharmonic Orchestra, and Principal Guest Conductor of the Residentie Orkest of The Hague.
-He has also recently been appointed Artistic Advisor of the Indianapolis Symphony Orchestra and Principal Guest Conductor of the Oregon Symphony in the United States.
-His long-standing relationships with the state operas of Vienna, Berlin, Munich, Semperoper Dresden and the Metropolitan Opera have been complemented by his music directorships of the Orchestre National de Lyon, the MDR Leipzig Radio Symphony Orchestra and the Basque National Orchestra.
-He also guest conducts leading orchestras in North America, Asia, Australia, New Zealand and Europe.
+He currently serves as Music Director of the Taiwan Philharmonic (the National Symphony Orchestra), and Principal Guest Conductor of the Residentie Orkest of The Hague.
+He is also serving as Artistic Advisor of the Indianapolis Symphony Orchestra and Principal Guest Conductor of the Oregon Symphony in the United States.
+His long-standing relationships with the state operas of Vienna, Berlin, Munich, Semperoper Dresden and the Metropolitan Opera New York have been complemented by his music directorships of the Orchestre National de Lyon, the MDR Leipzig Radio Symphony Orchestra and the Basque National Orchestra.
+Jun Märkl guest conducts leading orchestras in North and South America, Asia, Australia, New Zealand and Europe.

 Born in Munich, Märkl won the conducting competition of the Deutscher Musikrat in 1986 and studied at Tanglewood with Leonard Bernstein and Seiji Ozawa.
-Soon afterwards, he appeared in opera houses throughout Europe, followed by his first music directorships at the Staatstheater Saarbrücken and the Nationaltheater Mannheim.
+Soon afterwards, he appeared in opera houses throughout Europe, Japan and USA followed by his first music directorships at the Staatstheater Saarbrücken and the Nationaltheater Mannheim.